 It was a memorable Day One: nearly 50 miles from Pueblo to Cañon City with a stop in Wetmore near my accident site.
 The community of Wetmore arranged snacks and a hydration station for us all at the halfway mark.
 Just what we all needed!!
 We arrived in Cañon City and celebrated a challenging, but successful first ride at Royal Gorge Brewery.

 On a journey from east to west, you inevitably cross paths with avid thru-hikers in two main Trail Towns: Damascus, VA (Appalachian Trail) and Salida, CO (Continental Divide Trail).
-Both of which my riding partner has successfully completed in the past.
 It was fun to swap stories in quaint Salida at the Simple Lodge & Hostel.
 I even got to buy a Navy Veteran his birthday shot right at midnight, with his girlfriend’s permission of course. 🙂 Happy birthday, Shipmate.

 The Rockies are magnificent and breathtaking from base to tip.
 The detail could entertain your eyes and mind for lifetimes.
 The crisp air seems to revive your soul, even as it thins.
 On each summit lies a reincarnation of sorts; it can feel as though you’re slowly dying while climbing its sides, but are reborn ten fold during the descents.
 Like clockwork.
 The way the peaks meet the clouds is the closest reality can get to heaven on earth.